 DUI offenders charged and convicted with DUI charges rarely appreciate the negative impact a DUI can have on their personal relationships.
 A drunk driving charge, let alone a DUI conviction, can negatively impact your relationship with your family and your significant other.

 Further, after a driving under the influence charge and conviction, your automobile insurance may be canceled.
 You definitely will see an increase in auto insurance premium rates.
 If your auto insurance coverage is canceled, you may have a challenging time finding replacement auto insurance coverage.
 A new insurance policy will probably come with higher premiums.
 That’s because insurance companies view you as a risk and they believe you’re likely to get involved in a motor vehicle accident.

 If you have been charged with a DUI in DuPage County, Will County, Kane County, Kendall County, Cook County, Lake County, or anywhere in Illinois, please reach out to our skilled criminal defense attorneys today.

-The DUI lawyer in Naperville at our firm understand the severity of DUI charges, and our legal team is dedicated to protecting the freedoms, rights, and futures of clients who reach out to our law firm for help.
+The Illinois DUI defense lawyers at our firm understand the severity of DUI charges, and our legal team is dedicated to protecting the freedoms, rights, and futures of clients who reach out to our law firm for help.
 It’s imperative to note that the criminal penalties at stake are extremely serious–especially if this is a subsequent DUI arrest or other aggravating factors are present.